mndrix/golog/doc/architecture.md

 Disjunctions
 ------------

 This is a stack of choice points.
 Each time Golog encounters nondeterminism, it pushes some choice points onto the disjunction stack.
 Special choice points, called cut barriers, act as sentinels on this stack.
 A cut removes all choice points stacked on top of one of these barriers.
-Backtracking pops a choice point of this stack and follows it to produce a new machine.
+Backtracking pops a choice point off this stack and follows it to produce a new machine.
 That machine is typically a snapshot of the Golog machine as it existed when we first encountered the choice point.
 Following the choice point replaces the current Golog machine with that one.
 A side effect is discarding all other state that has accumulated since.

 This design makes backtracking very easy to understand.
 We just revert back to the state of the machine as it existed before.
 Go's garbage collector takes care of any state that's no longer needed.